isabella232/devo-ps.github.io/source/blog/meteor-apps-on-devops.md

 A task is provided as well to build and deploy your app, long story short it fetches your app from its git url, builds it and starts it via foreverd.

+## Customization

 Feel free to hack in and customize the task to match your own app.

-A couple of ideas would be:
+A couple of customization would be:
-- convert the task to listen to webhooks and automatically build and deploy any of your apps (see the [Trigger section](http://docs.devo.ps/manual/tasks/#triggers) for more information about webhooks).
+- converting the task to listen to webhooks and automatically build and deploy any of your apps (see the [Trigger section](http://docs.devo.ps/manual/tasks/#triggers) for more information about webhooks).
-- implement an update workflow along with its webhook and get your meteor app udpated automatically on commit.
+- implementing an update workflow along with its webhook and get your meteor app udpated automatically on commit.
 Our previous [gh-pages builder repo](/blog/metalsmith-on-github-pages) is a great way to get started.
-- fetch a bundled version of your app instead of bundling it "on site"
+- fetching a bundled version of your app instead of bundling it "on site"
-- use the task as a builder of meteor apps and simply push builds elsewhere
+- using the task as a builder of meteor apps and simply push builds elsewhere
 - ...

 Feel free to give us feedback and suggestion, pull requests are welcome!
 Let us know what is the next repo you want to see being added to devops-community.